Rental Property Management Townsville

 - Letting tenants habitually get into arrears on their rent.
 This is one of our key numbers for other reasons – but once people are a long way behind they are more likely to default in a big way.
 Keeping arrears close to zero is a very effective way to keep loss of rent extremely low.

-There are lots more to be done to keep days vacant low – and you are welcome to drop in and discover our other “secrets” – and see our daily scoreboards.
+There is lots more to be done to keep days vacant low – and you are welcome to drop in and discover our other “secrets” – and see our daily scoreboards.

 Property Management Key Measurement Number Two